Reflecting on the past year is the first step to setting your goals, creating intentions, making resolutions, and planning for the new year.

 This video provides general information and is for educational purposes only.
 Do not consider it as legal advice for any individual case or situation.
 Immigration laws, regulations and policies are subject to change.
 The sharing or receipt of this information does not create an attorney-client relationship.

 Use the form below to send us a meaningful message.
-If our legal services and availability match your needs, we typically respond within the next business day (Monday through Friday, excluding U.S. federal holidays).
+If our expertise and availability match your needs, we aim to respond within one business day (Monday through Friday, excluding U.S. federal holidays).
 Because we receive a high volume of inquiries daily, it could take longer to get a reply.